Why is registering important?

 We encourage all New Zealanders travelling or living overseas to register online.
-This allows us to contact you if there is an unforeseen crisis, or if you have a family emergency, while you are overseas.
-Just like making sure you’ve had the right immunisations/vaccinations and that you have the right visas, registering should be on your list of things to do before you leave home.
+This allows us to contact you in an emergency situation, or to provide consular assistance, while you are overseas.
+Just like making sure you’ve had the right immunisations and vaccinations and that you have travel insurance, registering should be on your list of things to do before you leave home.

-Where we have needed to contact New Zealanders who are thought to be in an area affected by a cyclone, major earthquake or bomb blast overseas – those who have registered their travel contact details have often been accounted for first.
+Where we have needed to contact New Zealanders who are thought to be in an area affected by a cyclone, bomb blast, or other major incident overseas, those who have registered their travel contact details have often been accounted for first.

 Who uses my information?

-The Ministry of Foreign Affairs and Trade, including New Zealand Embassies, High Commissions and Consulate-Generals around the world, use the registration information to:
+The Ministry of Foreign Affairs and Trade, including New Zealand Embassies, High Commissions and Consulates-General around the world, use the registration information to

-- contact registrants in an emergency (e.g. natural disaster, terrorism, civil disturbance, family emergency etc.)
+- contact registrants in an emergency (e.g. natural disaster, terrorist attack, civil disturbance).

-- send information such as new travel advisories, notice of elections and changes to New Zealand legislation (e.g. passports) relevant to New Zealanders travelling and residing overseas.
+- send information such as new travel advisories relevant to New Zealanders travelling and residing overseas.